MadhavKauntia/my-notes/frontend/frontend-masters/javascript-the-hard-parts.md

 Using two-pronged facade functions that both:

 - Initiate background web browser work, and
-- return a placeholder object (promise) immediately in JavaScript
+- Return a placeholder object (promise) immediately in JavaScript

 The returned object has two properties - `value` and `onFulfilled`.
 When the processing is complete, the final value is stored in `value`.